Bayesian Calibration of the Intelligent Driver Model: Introduction

 A fundamental question in performing probabilistic calibration is how to define the probabilistic model and data generation process.
 Most existing car-following models seek parsimonious structures by simply taking observations from the most recent (i.e., only one) step as input to generate acceleration/speed as output for the current step.
-However, given the physical inertia and delay in reaction, we should expect the output acceleration/speed to be correlated with and determined by multiple steps of past observations \cite{wang2017capturing}.
-For instance, Wang et al. \cite{wang2017capturing} show that the best performed deep learning model essentially takes states/observations from the most recent $\sim$10 sec as input.
-As a result, a parsimonious car-following model that only takes one-step past observation/input will inevitably show temporally correlated residuals.
-Nevertheless, most existing probabilistic calibration methods are developed based on a simple assumption---the residuals are independent and identically distributed (i.i.d.), and as a result, ignoring the autocorrelation in the residuals will lead to biased calibration \cite{treiber2013microscopic,punzo2020two}.
-For example, Fig.~\ref{noniid} shows the residual process in acceleration ($a$), speed ($v$), and gap ($s$) when calibrating an IDM model with i.i.d. noise, and we can clearly see that the residuals have strong autocorrelation.
-To address the serial correlation problem, two classes of methods are developed in the literature.
+However, given physical inertia, delay in reaction, and missing important covariates (e.g., car follower models, in general, do not take the status of the breaking light of the leading vehicle as input variable), we should expect unexplained behavior (ie, the discrepancy between predicted acceleration/speed and observed acceleration/speed) to be temporally correlated \cite{morton2016analysis,wang2017capturing}.
+For instance, Wang et al. \cite{wang2017capturing} show that the best-performed deep learning model essentially takes states/observations from the most recent $\sim$10 sec as input.
+However, most existing probabilistic calibration methods are developed based on a simple assumption---the errors are independent and identically distributed (\textit{i.i.d.}), and as a result, ignoring the autocorrelation in the residuals will lead to biased calibration \cite{treiber2013microscopic,punzo2020two}.
+For example, Fig.~\ref{noniid} shows the residual process in acceleration ($a$), speed ($v$), and gap ($s$) when calibrating an IDM model with \textit{i.i.d.} noise, and we can see that the residuals have strong serial correlation (i.e., autocorrelation).
+Essentially, two classes of methods are developed in the literature to model serial correlation.
 One approach is to directly process the time series data to eliminate serial correlations.
 For instance, Hoogendoorn and Hoogendoorn \cite{hoogendoorn2010calibration} adopted a difference transformation (see \cite{cochrane1949application}) to eliminate the serial correlation.
 However, they used empirical correlation coefficients to perform the transformation instead of jointly learning the IDM parameters and the correlations.
-Another approach is to explicitly model the serial correlations (e.g., by stochastic processes).
-For example, Treiber and Kesting \cite{treiber2013traffic} introduced Wiener processes to model the temporal correlation of residuals.
+Another approach is to explicitly model the serial correlations (e.g., by stochastic processes); for example, Treiber and Kesting \cite{treiber2013traffic} introduced the Wiener process to model the temporally correlated error process.